declanv/declanv.github.io/photo/holga/umbrella-boys.md

 ---
-layout: illustration
+layout: photograph
-title: Umbrella Boys
+title: The Triplets of Buttville
 type: photo, holga
 description: Personal Photograph
 alt: A double-exposure of two laughing men with a beach umbrella